antoniakrm/yii-user-management/README.md

 depending on your URL route setup.

 * Now the Installer of the User Management Module should appear.
-To the right you can set up alternate Table Names used by the Module.
-In most cases this is not needed and you can keep this Settings.
+To the right, you can set up alternate Table Names used by the Module.
+In most cases, this is not needed and you can keep this Settings.
 If you do change this, be sure to set up the correct table Names in your Application Configuration, so the User Module can access them.

 Click 'Install Module'.
 After clicking it, the install script will create the database tables needed by the module(s).
-Then it will show you the neccesary modifications to be made.
+Then it will show you the necessary modifications to be made.
 Add the Modules you need to your Application Configuration as provided by the install script in config/main.php.
 You can also remove the Yum modules you don't want to use.